Skip to Content

 The self-sharpening characteristics of a self-sharpening knife have to do with how the knife is stored rather than any special characteristic of the knife itself.

-The marketing should refer to the self-sharpening knife block, rather than self-sharpening knives, since it is the knife block that hones the knife’s cutting edge.
+The marketing should refer to the self-sharpening knife block rather than self-sharpening knives since it is the knife block that hones the knife’s cutting edge.

 Essentially, each slot in the knife block is modified to house a sharpening device for each individual knife slot.
 This converts the knife block into a pull-through sharpener for each knife slot.